Required

 When you are suspected of a crime, police cannot just imprison you.
 A procedure must be followed for investigating, gathering evidence, determining if there is probable cause to move forward, and arresting defendants.
 Once arrested, you are entitled to your day in court.

 The reason these procedures must be followed is because the United States Constitution requires due process.
-In order to make sure you get your due process and that your rights are respected, it is important to speak with an experienced attorney when you are being investigated or when you have been charged.
+In order to make sure you get your Constitutional due process and that your rights are respected, it is important to speak with an experienced attorney when you are being investigated or when you have been charged.

 What is Due Process, According to the U.S. Constitution?